Note

 We recommend setting up reactive governance workflows and monitoring abilities.
 This gives team owners the ability to provide a business justification, and admins the ability to review the business justification:

 The CoE Starter Kit provides a set of templates that implement our best practices.
 These templates are designed to help organizations get started with developing a strategy for adopting, maintaining, and supporting Microsoft Power Platform.
 The kit includes a template implementation of the reactive governance workflows to govern Dataverse for Teams environment creation.
-Because it's a template implementation, admins can customize the conditions for deletion by creating a copy of the flows.
+Because it's a template implementation, admins can customize the deletion conditions by creating a copy of the flows.

 Monitor Dataverse for Teams capacity and usage